General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Mathematical Technique for Analytic Integration of Light-Ray Equations

-\subsection{Light-ray Integrals from Quadrupole and Higher-Order Multipoles}
+\subsection{Light-ray integrals from quadrupole and higher-order multipoles}

 Time-dependent terms in the metric tensor \eqref{bm} -- \eqref{em} result from the multipole moments which can be either periodic (a binary system) or aperiodic (a supernova explosion) functions of time.
-The most straightforward way to calculate the impact of the gravitational field of such a source on the propagation of light is to decompose its multipole moments $F(s)\Leftrightarrow ({\cal I}_{L}(s),{\cal S}_{L}(s))$ in the Fourier series \cite{ksh1,bwan}
+The most straightforward way to calculate the impact of the gravitational field of such a source on the propagation of light would be to decompose its multipole moments $F(s):=\left\{{\cal I}_{L}(s),{\cal S}_{L}(s)\ri\}$ in the Fourier series \cite{ksh1}

-substitute this decomposition to the light-ray propagation equations and integrate term by term.
-This method makes an impression that in order to obtain the final result of the integration the (complex-valued) Fourier image $\tilde F(\tilde\omega)$ of the multipole moments of the isolated system must be specified explicitly, otherwise the convolution of the integrated Fourier series will be impossible.
-However, this is not true, at least in general relativity, and, as we shall show later, the explicit structure of $\tilde F(\tilde\omega)$ is irrelevant for subsequent general-relativistic calculations.
-This is explained, if one recollects that in general relativity gravitational field propagates with the same speed as light.
-In alternative theories of gravity the speed of gravity and light may be different, so it can lead to appearance of terms proportional to the difference between the speed of gravity and light that will drastically complicates calculations which will require the Fourier images of gravitational-wave sources as explicit functions of $\tilde\omega$ \cite{kopqcg}.
-All such terms are, however, cancelled out in general relativity exactly, thus making calculations manageable and applicable for any source of gravitational waves.
+where $\tilde\omega$ is a Fourier frequency, then to substitute this decomposition to the light-ray propagation equations and to integrate them term by term.
+This method makes an impression that in order to obtain the final result of the integration the (complex-valued) Fourier image $\tilde F(\tilde\omega)$ of the multipole moments of the isolated system must be specified explicitly, otherwise neither explicit integration nor the convolution of the integrated Fourier series will be possible.
+However, this impression is misleading, at least in general relativity.
+We shall show below that the explicit structure of $\tilde F(\tilde\omega)$ is irrelevant for general-relativistic calculation of the light-ray integrals.
+This may be understood better, if one recollects that in general relativity gravitational field propagates with the same speed as light in vacuum.
+In alternative theories of gravity the speed of gravity and light may be different \citep{kopqcg}, so it can lead to the appearance of terms being proportional to the difference between the speed of gravity and the speed of light that will drastically complicates calculations which will do require to know the explicit form of the Fourier images of gravitational-wave sources as functions of $\tilde\omega$.
+All such terms, which might depend on the difference between the speed of gravity and the speed of light are cancelled out in general relativity, thus, making integration of the light ray propagation equations manageable and applicable for any source of gravitational waves without particular specification of its temporal behaviour.
+It may be worth mentioning that the experimental limit on the difference between the speed of gravity and the speed of light in general relativity can be measured in the solar system experiments with major planets as predicted in \cite{kopapjl}.
+It was experimentally tested with the precision 20\% in the jovian light-ray deflection experiment with VLBI network \cite{fkapj}.
+No deviation from general relativity was detected.